WillQizza/WillQizza/README.md

 Whoa!
 You've stumbled upon my github profile!
 Thanks for stopping by! 😄

 ## Who am I?
-My name is **William Qi**, and I'm a senior at Mother Margaret Mary High School and an upcoming honours Computing Science undergraduate at the University of Alberta.
-I've been working with **Java** after having experimented with and creating projects with **Node.js** the past few years, and I'm volunteering for [@MoonCraft-Games](https://github.com/Mooncraft-Games) as a Java Software Developer.
+My name is **William Qi**, and I'm an incoming first year Computing Science Honours undergraduate at the University of Alberta.
+I've been working with **Java** after having experimented with and creating projects with **Node.js** the past few years, and I'm working for [@MoonCraft-Games](https://github.com/Mooncraft-Games) as a Java Software Developer.
-Outside of programming, I love playing Minecraft and StarCraft II because I enjoy the creative and strategic aspects of both games!

 ## Projects